apsolutionhungary/madskillz/README.md

 # Readify Mad Skillz

-This repo describes each of the technical roles at Readify.
+TcHANGEEEEhis repo describes each of the technical roles at Readify.

 It seeks to describe some **defining characteristics** about each role, and provide some concrete **examples** along the way.